wp-plugins/jquery-t-countdown-widget/readme.txt

 * Minus&mdash;As in the opposite of plus (+)
 * T Minus&mdash;As in "This is Apollo Saturn Launch Control.
 We've passed the 11-minute mark.
 Now T minus 10 minutes 54 seconds on our countdown for Apollo 11."

-= I am a Social Netwookiee, do you have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.
+= I am a Social Netwookiee, does Twinpictures have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

 = Does Twinpictures do the Twitter? =